wp-plugins/category-specific-rss-feed-menu/readme.txt

 4. Go to the Widgets menu and add the 'Category Specific RSS' widget to the sidebar or add the shortcode [category_specific_rss_menu] to a post or page where you want it to appear.

 == Frequently Asked Questions ==
+None

 == Screenshots ==
-Check out this Plugin in action at http://www.tipsandtricks-hq.com
+Check out this Plugin in action at http://www.tipsandtricks-hq.com/wordpress-plugin-for-category-specific-rss-feed-subscription-menu-325

+== Upgrade Notice ==
+None

 == Changelog ==

+= 1.8 =
+- Added a new tag specific rss feed option.
+- Added a new shortcode to show a tag cloud with RSS feed links of each tag.
+- WordPress 3.9 compatibility

 = 1.7 =
 - WordPress 3.7 compatibility